gouthamireddy2507/Emotion-Classification/README.md

 **Notes**

 - The data set is not balanced and has 6 classes so you will have to use a multiclass classifier.
-Use the same classifier for all representations.
-- Pick the representation from assignment 1 that worked best for you and run it on this data set and use it as a comparison representation for the representations in this assignment.